mongodb/specifications/source/unified-test-format/unified-test-format.rst

 is specified, the test runner MUST create each `entity`_ accordingly and add it to the map.
 If the topology is a sharded cluster, the test runner MUST handle `useMultipleMongoses`_ accordingly if it is specified for any client entities.
+If the topology type is ``LoadBalanced``, client entities MUST be initialized with the appropriate load balancer connection string as discussed in `useMultipleMongoses <entity_client_useMultipleMongoses_>`_.

 If the test might execute a ``distinct`` command within a sharded transaction, for each target collection the test runner SHOULD execute a non-transactional